-Depending on the nature and location of the production, permits may be required by other agencies, such as the Ministry of Forests and the Ministry of Transportation and Infrastructure (MOTI).
+- Depending on the nature and location of the production, permits may be required by other agencies, including provincial ministries.
 The appropriate Provincial Film Production Contacts are noted below.

 - Please be aware that Noise Bylaws are in effect in SLRD Electoral Areas B, C and D, and film productions must comply with the relevant Noise Bylaw.
 For more information, visit the Bylaw Directory (search for 'Noise' or filter by Electoral Area).

-We request that you advise the SLRD of your plans by emailing firstname.lastname@example.org.
-Your email will include a PDF attachment with the following details about the production:
+- Please advise the SLRD of your plans by emailing email@example.com.
+Your email will include a PDF attachment with the following information:

 - Date(s) and time(s) of the production;

 - Location(s) of the production (please be as specific as possible and or include a map noting exact location);

 - Whether there will be any road or traffic disruptions as a result of the production, and if so, how they will be handled and when they will occur;

 - Whether there would/could be any impact to neighbouring properties, and if so how the properties may be impacted;

 - Regarding #5 above, it's important that a neighbourhood be notified well in advance of the production to alert them to the filming and to advise them of any potential impacts; and

 - Contact name and details (i.e. phone number, email) of an on-site contact person to whom concerns from the public or neighbouring properties can be directed.

 - Relevant permits acquired from other government agencies.